-Title IX Coordinator Investigations 312 Showalter Hall 509-359-2021
+Title IX Coordinator Investigations 211 Tawanka Hall 509-359-2021

 Employees must report such complaints regardless of the victim's desire for the matter to remain confidential and regardless of whether a report is made with campus or local law enforcement.
-University employees who fail to report complaints received or cooperate fully with these complaint processes are subject to disciplinary action.
-Mandatory reporting helps the university to respond effectively and prevent a hostile educational environment.
+Mandatory reporting is not required when a person discloses sexual misconduct during a public awareness event, such as "Take Back the Night."
+Employees who are uncertain as to whether or not a disclosure is subject to mandatory reporting should contact the Title IX Coordinator.
+Mandatory reporting helps the university to respond effectively and prevent a hostile education and work environment.